ThePoisoned1/DaWagonBot/README.md

 # DaPycordTemplate
-Discord bot template using Pycord
+Template to make discord bots using Pycord